Back to blog

 • Acetonitrile

-The best time to stop thermal runaway from overtaking an EV battery is the second a single cell starts to vent the flammable gasses.
+The best time to stop thermal runaway from overtaking an EV battery system is the second a single cell starts to vent the flammable gasses.
 The sooner you’re able to stop the process, the less damage it causes and the danger it poses.
 New cell connection systems designs can incorporate these gas sensor technologies directly onto their surface, providing the fastest response to a failed cell.

 With gas sensors embedded close to the cells, early detection for thermal runway is built-in to the part of an electric vehicle closest to the potential failure point.